federicobetti99/Conjugate-Gradient/README.md

 PHPC - CONJUGATE GRADIENT PROJECT

-HOWTO COMPILE AND RUN
+HOW TO COMPILE AND RUN
 =====================

 Requirements :
 - a recent compiler (like gcc or intel)
 - a cblas library (like openblas or intel MKL)